 I’m not going to try the skincare.
 I’m not giving it 30 days.
 I could put Elmer’s glue on my face for thirty days, then take a picture and see a major difference.
 I have Photoshop, too.
 I’m sticking with my Olay from the grocery store, thanks– only now I have to shop like a freaking ninja, in case you are lurking one aisle over in feminine care, ready to pounce with an “amazing opportunity” to host one of these shit-shows.
 Please, for the love, just STFU about your MLM, k?

 But the real thing that chaps me (there’s an oil for that!!) is not the parties or products themselves.
 Some are very good, I’m sure.
 The products are secondary.
 It’s the exploiting of friendships to gain new recruits that really squicks me out.
 You are selling your friends, period.
 The whole thing reeks of a coconut-scented pyramid scheme, no matter how pretty the package.
+Pyramid schemes are illegal in most places and you might end up needing a criminal defense lawyer Los Angeles if you are caught anywhere near it.
 This is just my opinion, of course- I could be wrong.
 Heh.
 In fact, TELL me I’m wrong!
 I’d love to hear the success stories, and how the dolla dolla bills, y’all are rolling in.
 Also, just wondering… how much money has gone out?
 Hmm?
 Tell me how happy you are, how you are a super successful MOMTREPRENEUR and I’ll try to control my eye twitch every time you use the word “momtrepreneur”.

 No rush- you can call me when you get back from your all-expense-paid trip to Hawaii.

 In closing, to sum up and come full circle on this…

 If you send me one more Jamberry party invite, imma Jamberry my foot up your ass.

 This piece originally written for and published on Scary Mommy ©2015